 - 1. Any door or fire exit that is locked or electronically controlled shall remain closed and locked at all times unless a MiSPP faculty member or staff person is present to monitor the use of the door. - 2.
-Students, faculty or staff shall immediately report any suspicious person entering the building, or on its grounds, to the Director of Finance and Facilities.
+Students, faculty or staff shall immediately report any suspicious person entering the building, or on its grounds, to the Director of Information Technology and Building Services or the Vice President.